Tokyo: Neon Signs and Infinite Alleys

 Tokyo was never part of the plan.
-A few months before the trip, we were planning to visit Mexico to explore ancient pyramids and lounge in the gorgeous white sand beaches.
+A few months before the trip, we were planning to visit Mexico to explore ancient pyramids and lounge on the gorgeous white sand beaches.
 The timing was right too—Día de Los Muertos was around the corner and we were excited to witness the colorful parades.
 Then we received an unexpected message from our friends back home.

 One of the coolest couples we know was about to say their vows so a decision had to be made.

-"Should we go?"
+‘Should we go?’
 I asked Jeremie.
 It took us less than five minutes to get our answer.
 We were both yearning to go home, realizing this only when the opportunity presented itself.

-"You'll be fine.
-You won't have a problem finding good food in Japan."
+‘You’ll be fine.
+You won’t have a problem finding good food in Japan.’

 It also turns out that getting reservations several days ahead is necessary if you plan to dine at a specific restaurant.
 In San Francisco, most restaurants accept walk-ins even if they’re full.
 The consequence is usually a few hours of waiting.
 The longest wait time we’ve heard was for FOUR hours.
 We said no thanks and ended up eating somewhere else.
 But hey, we had a choice to wait if we really wanted to.

 In Tokyo, you hardly see lines.
 We foolishly took this as good news.
-It wasn't until we spoke to the host/hostess that we found out that there were no lines because they turned people away if you had no reservations.
+It wasn’t until we spoke to the host/hostess that we found out that there were no lines because they turned people away if they had no reservations.

-I hardly took pictures of food because it felt awkward to bring out my camera while everyone was enjoying their meal.
+I hardly took pictures of the food because it felt awkward to bring out my camera while everyone was enjoying their meal.
 Tokyo restaurants (at least the ones we visited) were so quiet that moving around with a relatively large camera was easily noticeable.